-There is much movement in the healthcare industry beyond what is trialed and tested.
-For an entrepreneur looking to make a mark in the healthcare industry, opening the viewpoint to alternative options is a smart move.
+There is so much movement in the healthcare industry beyond what is trialed and tested.
+For an entrepreneur looking to make a mark in the healthcare industry, opening the viewpoint to alternative health options is a smart move.
 I might be an area which you have never considered, but the market seems to be more open and receptive now more than ever for alternative options in dealing with medical issues and side effects.

 It doesn’t matter where you stand on alternative medicine, either you think it is a lot of nonsense, or you swear by it.
 The last few years the conversation has shifted from alternative medicine as a replacement to it being complimentary for traditional healthcare businesses.